Ductal carcinoma in situ (DCIS)

 Researchers don't know exactly what triggers the abnormal cell growth that leads to DCIS.
-It's likely that a number of factors may play a part, including genes passed to you from your parents, your environment and your lifestyle.
+Factors that may play a part include your lifestyle, your environment and genes passed to you from your parents.

 Factors that may increase your risk of DCIS include:

 - Increasing age

 - Personal history of benign breast disease, such as atypical hyperplasia